The Heiress, 1949, Paramount Pictures. Starring Olivia de Havilland, Montgomery Clift. Directed by William Wyler. B&W, 116 minutes.

 Shy, naïve and devoted to the father who wants little to do with her, Catherine Sloper (Olivia de Havilland) is easily taken in by the charms of handsome Morris Townsend (Montgomery Clift), who sets out to win her heart with every step he knows to take.
 Her father, Dr. Austin Sloper (Ralph Richardson) is suspicious of Morris, but Catherine is determined to marry the young man.

-To prevent the marriage from taking place, Dr. Sloper first takes Catherine on an extended trip to Europe, and then threatens to disinherit her.
+To prevent the marriage from taking place, Dr. Sloper first escorts Catherine on an extended trip to Europe, and later threatens to disinherit her.
 He is an emotionally distant father, captivated by the memory of his late wife, to whom he constantly compares his daughter with great disfavor.

 Charmed by Townsend, and his greatest advocate, is Catherine’s Aunt Lavinia (Miriam Hopkins).
 Above all, Lavinia is devoted to her niece’s happiness and sees Morris Townsend as a wonderful catch for her.